TechWorksHub/best-practice-guide/cookbook.rst

 output the algorithms should produce for some given input data (labeled data), or simply the input data themselves (unlabeled data).

-Supervised vs Unsupervised vs Reinforcement vs Other Learning We use the nomenclature of Supervised vs Unsupervised (vs others) to describe the way in which our algorithms are learning.
+Breakaway: Supervised vs Unsupervised vs Reinforcement vs Other Learning We use the nomenclature of Supervised vs Unsupervised (vs others) to describe the way in which our algorithms are learning.
 In Supervised learning, we learn from matched input data/output data pairs, data for which we already have the